neural-data-science/NESC_3505/syllabus.md

 ### Projects
 There are 2 [team-based](https://dalpsychneuro.github.io/NESC_3505_textbook/1/teamwork.html) projects to complete.
 These projects are directly based on the class assignments, but integrate across multiple classes and assignments, as well as requiring you to extend and apply what you have learned, to new contexts.

+### Project Peer Assessments
+You will be asked to submit structured peer reviews following each of the two team projects.
+This will be done using a rubric with five components: participation, preparation, communication, collaboration, and academic quality.
+Your grade will be the average of the ratings assigned to you by your team members. **Late peer assessments will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.

 ### Demos
 Based on workflows in Silicon Valley and the tech industry more generally, the idea of Demos is that you can learn a lot from each other — and often, your classmates (who are in the same "boat" as you in terms of learning) can have more sensitivity and shared experience in the learning process than the teaching team.
 Demos are short demonstrations that you prepare to teach your fellow students.
 They can be videos (1-3 min) or written (500-1000 words).
 The goal is to share some insight or discovery with other students.
 This could be how you approached and solved some problem in an assignment, a review of a website, or a good YouTube tutorial, an interesting interview with a data scientist or neuroscientist talking about data science; other resources you found helpful for the class, etc..